 In December 2008, our former chief financial officer, Richard J. Klein, used our Whistleblower Policy procedures to report to the chairman of our audit committee that we had submitted grant reimbursement claims to the NIH for work that we had not performed.
-In accordance with the Whistleblower Policy and its charter, our audit committee, assisted by special outside counsel, commenced an independent investigation of our NIH grant and claims procedures.
+In accordance with the Whistleblower Policy and its charter, our audit committee, with special outside counsel, commenced an independent investigation of our NIH grant and claims procedures.
 The investigation concluded that we had not submitted claims to the NIH for work we had not performed.
 In January 2009, we terminated Mr. Klein's employment for reasons other than this incident.
-We subsequently voluntarily reported to the NIH Mr. Klein's whistleblower report and the audit committee findings; in June 2009 the NIH confirmed to us in writing that it was satisfied with our handling of the grant matters that were the subject of Mr. Klein's whistleblower report.
+Mr. Klein alleged that he was wrongfully terminated and claimed the termination was retaliatory.
+We subsequently voluntarily reported to the NIH Mr. Klein's whistleblower report and the audit committee findings.

-On September 21, 2009, Mr. Klein filed a lawsuit against us and some of our current and former directors in the United States District Court for the Western District of Washington, or WDWA.
-Mr. Klein alleges in his complaint that we, among other things, violated the Federal False Claims Act, wrongfully discharged his employment in violation of public policy and defamed him.
-Mr. Klein seeks, among other things, damages in an amount to be proven at trial, actual litigation expenses, damages for loss of future earnings and his reasonable attorneys' fees.
+On September 21, 2009, Mr. Klein filed a lawsuit against us and some of our current and former directors in the United States District Court for the Western District of Washington, or WDWA, alleging, among other things, that we violated the Federal False Claims Act, wrongfully discharged his employment in violation of public policy and defamed him.
+Mr. Klein seeks, among other things, double damages in an amount to be proven at trial, actual litigation expenses, damages for loss of past and future earnings and his reasonable attorneys' fees.
 On October 4, 2009, we filed with the court our amended answer to Mr. Klein's allegations, generally denying his claims and bringing counterclaims against Mr. Klein for breach of contract, misappropriation of trade secrets and breach of fiduciary duty.
 Mr. Klein filed an answer with the court generally denying our counterclaims.
 On January 8, 2010, the court dismissed all of our non-executive directors from the case with prejudice, and on July 27, 2010, Mr. Klein withdrew his defamation claim.
 On December 8, 2010, Mr. Klein was granted leave to amend his complaint to add qui tam claims asserted on behalf of the U.S. government under the Federal False Claims Act.
-The qui tam claims were based on the same NIH grant that was the subject of Mr. Klein's whistleblower report and related NIH grants totaling \$1.3 million.
+The qui tam claims were based on the same NIH grant that was the subject of Mr. Klein's whistleblower report and related to NIH grants totaling \$1.3 million.
 Mr. Klein seeks on behalf of the U.S. government and himself an award of civil penalties, treble damages and fees and costs.
-On October 17, 2011, the U.S. government filed a notice of its election to decline intervention in the qui tam claims.
-This election does not prevent Mr. Klein from continuing these claims, nor does it affect his other claims against Omeros or our claims against Mr. Klein.
-On March 13, 2012, the WDWA issued an order granting our motion to dismiss the majority of the qui tam claims for failing to meet statutory requirements, leaving pending only the qui tam claims related (1) to our alleged obligations stemming from \$164,000 of grant funds drawn down by nura, inc. prior to our acquisition of nura, inc. in 2006 and (2) to the timekeeping allegations that we previously reported to the NIH and for which the NIH confirmed to us in writing that it was satisfied with our handling of the matter.
+On October 17, 2011, the U.S. government filed a notice of its election to decline intervention in the qui tam claims, but this election does not prevent Mr. Klein from continuing these claims or his other claims and does not affect our claims against Mr. Klein.
+On March 13, 2012, the WDWA issued an order granting our motion to dismiss the majority of the qui tam claims for failing to meet statutory requirements, leaving pending only the qui tam claims related (1) to our alleged obligations stemming from \$164,000 of grant funds drawn down by nura prior to our acquisition of nura in 2006 and (2) to timekeeping allegations regarding an NIH grant.
 We are vigorously defending ourselves against Mr. Klein's claims and seek, among other things, our attorneys' fees and costs incurred in defending this action.
-Although we deny Mr. Klein's allegations and believe that we have substantial and meritorious defenses to his remaining claims, neither the outcome of the litigation nor the amount and range of potential damages or exposure associated with the litigation can be assessed with certainty.
+Although we deny Mr. Klein's allegations and believe that we have meritorious defenses to his remaining claims, neither the outcome of the litigation nor the amount and range of potential damages or exposure associated with the litigation can be assessed with certainty.